 Of course those are my reasons as to why a female Doctor wouldn’t work, but other fans have different reasons.

-Many fans have said that they feel that the Doctor was one of the few positive role models for young boys who didn’t use violence and was interested in science.
+Many fans have said that they feel that the Doctor was one of the few positive role models for young boys who was interested in science.
 Now personally I don’t think role models really matter.
 I’ve never had to identify with a character to enjoy them.